 LOSS = $16,390

 If you just looked at your purchase price and sales price, you might think that you would have a small gain (under the exclusion amount), and there was no need to keep track of your improvements.
-However, in this example, you do indeed end up with a loss, which would be valuable to your taxes.
-As a reminder: capital losses can offset any capital gains.
-Additionally, you can use $3,000 a year of losses to offset ordinary income.
-Unused capital losses carry forward into future years indefinitely, until they are used up.
+However, in this example, you don’t have any gain at all.

 Unlike other receipts, which you only need to keep for seven years, you do need to keep records of your capital improvements for as long as you own the home, and then seven years after you file your tax return after the sale.
 Even if you think you are going to be under the $500,000 tax exclusion, I’d highly recommend you keep track of these capital improvements which increase your cost basis.